Smulyan/dacss690a_streamlit/README.md

 ### Data Source

-The data used for this project comes from the [Inside Airbnb dataset](https://insideairbnb.com/get-the-data/), which provides detailed information about Airbnb listings in various cities.
-For this particular app, the data for Boston, MA is used.
+The data used for this project comes from the [Retraction Watch dataset](https://gitlab.com/crossref/retraction-watch-data), which contains information on retracted publications.

-The dataset includes important features such as:
-- **Price**: The rental price of the listing.
-- **Bedrooms**: The number of bedrooms in the listing.
-- **Bathrooms**: The number of bathrooms in the listing.
-- **Accommodates**: The maximum number of guests the listing can accommodate.
-- **Neighbourhood**: The neighborhood where the listing is located.

-The full dataset can be accessed and downloaded from the Inside Airbnb website at [Inside Airbnb - Get the Data](https://insideairbnb.com/get-the-data/).

 ### Prediction Process